 Reporting: Fisher’s Exact Test

-A Fisher’s Exact Test was used to test whether very and truly differ in their preference to co-occur with cool.
-The test revealed a statistically significant association (p = .030).
-The effect size was moderate (Odds Ratio = 0.30), suggesting that truly is relatively less likely than very to co-occur with cool.
+A Fisher’s Exact Test revealed a statistically significant association between adverb and adjective (p = .030).
+The effect was moderate (Odds Ratio = 0.30), suggesting that truly is relatively less likely than very to co-occur with cool.

 Mann-Whitney U Test

 The Mann-Whitney U test is the non-parametric alternative to the independent t-test.
-It tests whether values from one group tend to be larger than values from another group, by comparing the ranks of observations rather than their raw values.
-It is appropriate when:
+It tests whether values from one group tend to be larger than values from another group by comparing ranks rather than raw values.

 ggplot(lftb, aes(x = LanguageFamily, y = Rank, fill = LanguageFamily)) +geom_boxplot(alpha =0.7) +scale_fill_manual(values =c("steelblue", "tomato")) +theme_bw() +theme(legend.position ="none", panel.grid.minor =element_blank()) +labs(title ="Phoneme inventory ranks by language family",x ="", y ="Rank (inventory size)")